Struggling to Reactivate Inactive Customers? AI Can Help

 Segment consumers based on their historical activity (inactive, active, very active).

-High-value customers who previously made frequent purchases might require a win-back email series.
-Meanwhile, those with minimal engagement may benefit from resource center support.
+High-value customers who have made frequent purchases in the past may require a win-back email series.
+Meanwhile, those with minimal engagement may benefit from support at the resource centre.

 Here’s a sample breakdown: